Our journal: Folklore

 Aims and scope

-• Folklore is one of the earliest English-language journals in the field of folkloristics, first published as Folk-Lore Record in 1878.
+- Folklore is one of the earliest English-language journals in the field of folkloristics, first published as The Folk-Lore Record in 1878.

-• Folklore publishes ethnographical and analytical essays on vernacular culture worldwide, specializing in traditional language, narrative, music, song, dance, drama, foodways, medicine, arts and crafts, and popular religion and belief.
-It reviews current scholarship in a wide range of adjacent disciplines, including cultural studies, popular culture, cultural anthropology, ethnology, and social history.
+- Folklore publishes ethnographical and analytical essays on vernacular culture worldwide, specializing in traditional narrative, language, music, song, dance, drama, foodways, medicine, arts and crafts, popular religion, and belief.
+It reviews current studies in a wide range of adjacent disciplines, including anthropology, cultural studies, ethnology, history, literature, and religion.

-• Folklore prides itself on its special mix of ethnography, analysis, and debate, formal and informal articles, reviews, review essays, and bibliographies.
-It encompasses both North American and European approaches to the study of folklore and covers not only the materials and processes of folklore, but also the history, methods, and theory of folkloristics.
+- Folklore prides itself on its special mix of reviews, analysis, ethnography, and debate; and its coverage not only of the materials and processes of folklore, but also of the history, methods, and theory of folkloristics.

 Editorial information

-• Reviews Editors: Dr Tina Paphitis and Dr Juliette Wood
+- Reviews Editors: Dr Claire Collins and Dr Sophie Parkes-Nield

 All of the editors can be contacted via The Folklore Society’s contact page.
 Full editorial information is available on Taylor & Francis Online.